Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Architectures and Hyperparameters

 \section{Architectures and Hyperparameters}

 \textbf{Optimization:} For all baselines, when necessary, labels are encoded as latent variables of dimension \(16\) via an embedding matrix.
-We optimize all networks using the Adam optimizer with a learning rate of \(3\cdot10^{-3}\), employing cosine learning-rate decay for the policies, a batch size of 256, and \(10^5\) gradient steps for the \(\chi\) estimators and \(10^6\) for the other networks.
+We optimize all networks using the Adam optimizer with a learning rate of \(3\cdot10^{-4}\), employing cosine learning-rate decay for the policies, a batch size of 256, and \(10^5\) gradient steps for the \(\chi\) estimators and \(10^6\) for the other networks.
 Value functions \(V\) additionally use layer normalization.
-Unless otherwise specified, we use the IQL hyperparameters \(\beta=3\), \(\kappa=0.7\), and \(\gamma=0.99\), and perform Polyak averaging on the \(Q\)-networks with coefficient 0.005.
+Unless otherwise specified, we use the IQL hyperparameters \(\beta=3\), \(\kappa=0.7\), and \(\gamma=0.99\), and perform Polyak averaging on the \(Q\)-networks with coefficient \(\upsilon_{\mathrm{Polyak}} = 0.005\).

-\textbf{Architectures:} For Circle2d and HalfCheetah, the policies \(\pi\), value networks \(V,Q\), and estimators \(\chi\) are MLPs with hidden size \([256,256]\) and ReLU activations.
-For HumEnv, the policies are MLPs with hidden size \([1024,1024,1024]\) and ReLU activations.
+\textbf{Architectures:} For \textbf{Circle2d} and \textbf{HalfCheetah}, the policies \(\pi\), value networks \(V,Q\), and estimators \(\chi\) are MLPs with hidden size \([256,256]\) and ReLU activations.
+For \textbf{HumEnv}, the policies are MLPs with hidden size \([1024,1024,1024]\) and ReLU activations.
+When needed, we clip the advantages under \(100\) for the AWR loss computations.